aws-samples/appsync-chat-app-cdk/README.md

 ## My Project

-TODO: Fill this README out!
+TODO: Fill this README

 Be sure to:

-* Change the title in this README
+- Change the title in this README
-* Edit your repository description on GitHub
+- Edit your repository description on GitHub

 ## Security